mckunkel/DCDataBaseWithSpark/README.md

 ## Data Processing and Visualization
 * Processing uses the clas12-offline-software HipoDataSource found in the COATJava package
 * Visualization uses the groot package to create histograms of "Layer vs. Wire" for each segment of Sector and Superlayer.
-It should be noted that "Layer" in the graphical display is "Local Layer", i.e. for each Sector and Superlayer there are 6 "Local Layers" This can be seen on the right side panel of ###NEED IMAGE REFERENCE###
+It should be noted that "Layer" in the graphical display is "Local Layer", i.e. for each Sector and Superlayer there are 6 "Local Layers" This can be seen on the Top-Right panel of the folowing figure.
-# Inline
-! [alt text] (https://github.com/mckunkel/DCFaultFinder/blob/master/images/LabeledProcessedPlot.png "Labeled Plot")

 <img src="https://github.com/mckunkel/DCFaultFinder/blob/master/images/LabeledProcessedPlot.png" width="800">
 ## Fault Categorization